• Evart Funfest

 1983 - the Hammered Dulcimer in america

 The role of Mr. Hickok and the ODPC in the revival of the hammered dulcimer in America, is documented in the Smithsonian publication, The Hammered Dulcimer in America by Nancy Groce, published in 1983.
+The ODPC created a market for the instrument and builders started building again.
+The younger generation learned from the older generation how to build and play.
+The revival was born and continues today.

 1981 ODPC Presents an International Dulcimer Exposition

 Traditional music played on the Dulcimer, Cimbalom, Hackbrett, Yang Chin, Kanun, Santouri - many names for the many-stringed instrument played with mallots.
+'We need you help.
+Please bring your old or unuual dulcimers, and historic documents'

 1977 - The Dulcimer Won't Die - The Detroit News

 "The dulcimer is one of those incorrigible, oldfangled things that has snubbed progress for the millenium or so it has been around.
 Its stubborness alone should have doomed it to extiction.
-Yet, next weekend several hundred enthusiasts will flock to the Osceola County Fairgrounds at Evart... to celebrate its longevity"
+Yet, next weekend several hundred enthusiasts will flock to the Osceola County Fairgrounds at Evart... to celebrate its longevity" The dulcimer has many forms, Hungarian Cimbalom, Greek Santouri, Balkan Tsambali, Persian Santir, German Hackbrett.
+It is indegenous in Gypsy and Roman music and one of the forerunners of the pianoforte and harpsicord.

 1974 Move to osceola county fairgrounds in Evart mi